mtthwmths/kubernetes-notes/notes.md

     - kubectl apply is used declaratively
     - everything is handled in your yaml files, and apply looks at the existing configuration and figures out what needs to be changed.

+# Labels and Selectors
+- I'm going to use the replicationSet/replicaset-definition.yml file as an example
+- the metadata:{labels:{app:myapp, type:front-end}} labels (lines 3-7) are used to label the replica set.
+- the spec:{template:{metadata:{labels:{app:myapp, type:front-end}}}} labels (lines 12-14) are the labels in our pods
+- the spec:{selector:{matchLabels:{type:front-end}}} label (line 22) is how the replicaset knows which pods to monitor.
+- ex: if you already had a pod with the label type:front-end in it, the replicaset would only need 2 new pods to meet the replicas:3 requirement in our yaml file.
+- note: annotations are used at the same level under metadata in your yaml, but they contain notes such as version numbers, contact emails, etc. and are only informational
 # neato notes
 - you can use the '-l' flag to kubectl get by label
     - ex: `$kubectl get services -l app=my-app`